- 1 Fungus Gnat Overview

 Interestingly enough, a common household item is one of the top recommendations that I have for controlling these pests.
 Hydrogen peroxide (the standard 3% topical variety) can be used as a soil drench.

-Mix one part peroxide with four parts water, and soak the soil at the root zone.
+Mix one part peroxide with four parts water, and pour it through the soil at the root zone until it begins to come out of the base of the pot.
 The peroxide kills fungus gnat larvae on contact.

 Neem oil is also an effective soil drench to combat fungus gnat larvae.
 Dilute the oil with water per manufacturer’s directions and directly drench the soil at the roots of the plant.
 You can also spray the upper portion of the plant to keep adult gnats at bay.